There are many reasons why your AC system freezes up.

 Not enough refrigerant—A frozen system may be created by a refrigerant leak.

 - Friction from piping rubbing against an object

 - Broken valves

 - Loose fittings

 How long your unit has been installed and the location of the leak play a part in whether you should repair or replace your AC system.

 Dirty evaporator coil—Throughout the seasons, the evaporator coil becomes dirty and causes problems resembling a dusty filter.
 You’ll gradually lose airflow until your system freezes or quits cooling.
 You’ll need to contact Service Experts Heating & Air Conditioning to repair the malfunction.

 Broken blower motor or relay—A blower motor going at an incorrect speed or not working at all can result in freezing.
 It can also be irregular, going at top speed and decelerating after it gets warm.
 Or a relay might cause it to run one time and not the subsequent time.
 In either state, you will need to contact Service Experts Heating & Air Conditioning to repair the trouble.

-Booking regular AC maintenance or heat pump maintenance may help you bypass this issue.
+Booking regular AC maintenance may help you bypass this issue.
 Our professionals will comprehensively inspect and clean your system, which frequently allows us to locate little issues before they cause large issues.